Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Machhapuchhre Base Camp

 Machhapuchhre Base Camp, or Fishtail Base Camp, is situated at about 3,700 meters in Nepal’s Annapurna region.
 It’s one of the major destinations of the Annapurna Base Camp Trek mainly because of the stunning views of the mountains, peaks, waterfalls, and overall Annapurna region.
-The trail through MBC is a bit tough but rich in different plants and animals.
+The trail through MBC is a bit tough, but rich in biodiversity.
 During the journey to MBC, the distinctive fishtail-shaped peak is an attractive sight.

 Annapurna Conservation Area

-Several Gurung villages in the Annapurna region, such as Ghandruk and Choomrong.
-These villages show trekkers the beautiful Gurung culture.
+Along the trail, trekkers will pass through several Gurung villages in the Annapurna region, including Ghandruk, Chomrong, Ghorepani, Ulleri, and Tadapani.
+These villages showcase the beautiful Gurung and Magar cultures to trekkers.
 Trekkers can see the unique culture, traditional lifestyle, and warm hospitality of the Gurungs.
-The area has many teahouses and lodges that highlight Nepalese hospitality and serve delicious Nepali food, which helps trekkers gain the energy they need for their adventures.
+The area features numerous teahouses and lodges that showcase Nepalese hospitality and serve delicious Nepali cuisine, providing trekkers with the energy they need for their adventures.

 Packing Essentials